 We would like to welcome you to Upper School.
 Our phase consists of Year 2, Year 3, Year 4, Year 5 and two Year 6 classes.
 We are sure that these will be very happy and productive school years for your child.
 We believe that, with your support, your child will make excellent progress over the upcoming years.
-Our aim is to prepare your child as they make their way through Upper School to finish Brentnall with the best possible outcomes in the Year 6 SATs.
-We want to encourage children to become independent, life-long learners.

 Please inform school immediately of the reason for any pupil absence.

-We believe that children should be encouraged to develop a love for reading throughout their time at our school.
-Pupils who practise their reading regularly at home, tend to make the most significant progress.
-Therefore, every child will continue to take home a ‘Home Reader.’
-Please read with your child every day and record this in their reading record/diary with a signature.
+We believe that children should be encouraged to develop a love for reading throughout their time at Brentnall.
+Pupils who read regularly at home, tend to make the most significant progress.
+Therefore, every child will continue to take home a home reader.
+Please read with your child every day and record this in their diary with a signature.
 It is important to also question your child’s understanding of what they have read.
 Diaries will be checked each morning in class for a signature and initialled by a teacher.
 Class dojo points will be awarded to children that have a signature.

 Uniform and PE Kit

 We have high expectations for school uniform to be correct, clean and labelled with your child’s name.
 Please ensure that your child is in full uniform at all times.
 The correct uniform is: burgundy jumper, white shirt, grey skirt/trousers, grey dress, yellow summer dress, school tie and black shoes.
-Please ensure all items of clothing, especially jumpers, are clearly labelled with your child’s name.
+Uniform checks take place each week to ensure the correct uniform is being worn across school.

-- Hair must be tied up with a plain bobble – no bows
+- Hair must be tied up with a dark bobble and no patterns shaved into heads

 - No shaved patterns in hair